bnmlsk/r-cource-getting-and-clearing-data-cource-assignment/CodeBook.md

    "subject_id", "activity", "feature", "value" columns (as the rest are either ids for merging records together or labels marks).
 4) Merge records of `test` and `train` sets together into a songle dataset.
-5) Prepare average dataset by grouping datasaet by "subject_id", "activity" and "feature" columns and summarizing new field "average" as mean value of average "value" for grouped sets.
+5) Results is average dataset by grouping dataset by "subject_id", "activity" and "feature" columns and summarizing new field "average" as mean value of average "value" for grouped sets.
-6) Write average dataset to *average_dataset.txt* file (in working directory).

 # Test environment
 * MacOS 10.15.4 (19E287)